Prime Minister of France

-The prime minister of France (Premier ministre français (Note: /fr/; feminine form: Première ministre française /fr/)), officially the prime minister of the French Republic (Premier ministre de la République française (Note: /fr/; feminine form: Première ministre ...)), is the head of government of the French Republic and leader of its Council of Ministers, although the officeholder does not chair its meetings, as the president does.
+The prime minister of France (Premier ministre français (Note: /fr/; feminine form: Première ministre française /fr/)), officially the prime minister of the French Republic (Premier ministre de la République française (Note: /fr/; feminine form: Première ministre ...)), is the nominal head of government of the French Republic and leader of its Council of Ministers, although the officeholder does not chair its meetings, as the president does.

 The prime minister is the holder of the second-highest office in France, after the president of France.
 The president appoints the prime minister but cannot dismiss them, only request their resignation.
 The Government of France, including the prime minister, can be dismissed by the National Assembly.
 Upon appointment, the prime minister proposes a list of ministers to the president.
 Decrees and decisions signed by the prime minister, like almost all executive decisions, are subject to the oversight of the administrative court system.
 Some decrees are taken after advice from the Council of State (Conseil d'État), over which the prime minister is entitled to preside.
 Ministers defend the programmes of their ministries to the prime minister, who makes budgetary choices.
 The extent to which those decisions lie with the prime minister or president often depends upon whether they are of the same political party and whether it holds a majority in the National Assembly.
-If so, the president may serve as both the head of state and de facto head of government, while the prime minister serves as his deputy.
+If so, the president may serve as both the head of state and de facto head of government, while the prime minister serves as his deputy, acting as a link between the legislature and the executive.

 The current prime minister of France is Sébastien Lecornu who was appointed on 9 September 2025 and resigned on 6 October 2025, but was re-appointed on 10 October.